First drive review: The 2020 Volvo V60 Cross Country is Swedish perfection on wheels

 The Volvo V60 Cross Country welcomes drivers with an easy step-in height, compared to the V60.

-Here in Lulea, the winter mercury rarely rises above freezing, and the start knob twists to life a turbo-4 in minus-10 temps.
+Here in Lulea during the winter, the mercury rarely rises above freezing, and the start knob twists to life a turbo-4 in minus-10 temps.

 That turbo-4, the same engine in other recent Volvos, produces 250 horsepower and 258 pound-feet of torque.
-The power is more than ample for day-to-day driving with nearly no turbo lag and a refined but not fake tone.
+The power is more than ample for day-to-day driving with nearly no turbo lag and a refined, but not fake, tone.
 It’s sent to all four wheels via a BorgWarner all-wheel-drive system and 8-speed automatic transmission.

-Volvo banks on 2.0-liter inline-4s for its lineup that are more fuel-efficient than its old inline-6s, but also coarse.
+Volvo banks on 2.0-liter inline-4s for its lineup that are more fuel-efficient than its old inline-6s, but also coarser.
 The V60 Cross Country will arrive in the U.S. with a 2.0-liter turbo-4 that has a smoother, more refined power delivery than the more powerful engine it’s related to, good news to our senses.

 Its 8-speed automatic transmission partner cracks off crisp, clean, instant shifts both up and down with no hesitation.